dotnet/docs-aspire/docs/community-toolkit/ollama.md

 ---

+### Hosting integration health checks

+The Ollama hosting integration automatically adds a health check for the Ollama server and model resources.
+For the Ollama server, a health check is added to verify that the Ollama server is running and that a connection can be established to it.
+For the Ollama model resources, a health check is added to verify that the model is running and that the model is available, meaning the resource will be marked as unhealthy until the model has been downloaded.

 ### Open WebUI support

 The Ollama integration also provided support for running [Open WebUI](https://openwebui.com/) and having it communicate with the Ollama container.